zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/gettingstarted.md

 1. Once in the main dashboard, open the **General Menu** located at the top left hand side of the screen and click on **Digital Assitant**
 <br>![](./media/creating_oda_1.png)

-1. In the Digital Assistant console, select the compartment where to deploy the new instance and click on **Create Digital Assistant Database**
+1. In the Digital Assistant console, select the compartment where to deploy the new instance and click on **Create Digital Assistant**
 <br>![](./media/creating_oda2.png)

 1. In the Digital Assistant creation screen, provide a name, description, and shape (For the lab purposes select `Production`), and click **Create**